‘Circular economy’ technology business that has pioneered the reuse and recycling of unwanted books

 Investment

 World of Books Group is a circular economy technology business that has pioneered the reuse and recycling of used books.
 It has grown to become one of the biggest sellers of used books globally – selling a book somewhere in the world every two seconds.
-WOB’s market-leading algorithms, built upon 12 years of innovation and sales data, have made it a best-in-class re-commerce technology business; it has also developed its own sourcing app (Ziffit) and online sales software for charities (Shopiago).
+WOB’s market-leading algorithms, built upon over two decades of innovation and sales data, have made it a best-in-class re-commerce technology business.

 Outcomes